Technigo/project-pizza/README.md

-# Project Name
+# Project Pizza

-Replace this readme with your own information about your project.
-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This assignment was about learning JavaScript basics such as data types, variables and conditionals.
+The task was to create a pizzera handling customer orders.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I approached the problem by coding step by step.
+So after I finalised one step I pushed my progress to Github and then moved on to the next step.
+The techniques I used to solve the problem was to take help from Google mostly, chat gpt and the provided course material.
+Each time I sat down with the project I had different goals to complete different steps and if I did not solve them during that sitdown I wrote a note to continue with the problems I encountered.

+If I had more time I would continue with the stretch goals!

 ## View it live